PhilRunninger/.vim/README.md

 ## Customized vimrc Processing

 This setup is designed for my primary development environment on a MacBook.
-Using this setup in another OS, or with different colors, will most likely produce undesirable side effects.
+Using this setup in another OS, or with different available colors, will most likely produce undesirable side effects.
 To alleviate this behavior, a post processing step can be added.
 This is done with a separate file - **post_vimrc** in the same folder as vimrc - that is sourced by vimrc at the end of its processing.
 In this file, you can change settings for the particular environment.

 ### Example